ddfs/odoo/README.md

 Scripts
 -------
-Remove module model data from database
+Remove module model data from database. use this if you have problems removing database tables when uninstalling model regularly.

 Website
 -------